Arthur199613/Assignments/dat250-expass2.md

 # 4.Unsolved Issues

-As mentioned by heading #3, I'm still yet to get the tables working as I'm not sure what the cause of the error is.
+As mentioned in heading #3, I'm still yet to get the tables working as I'm not sure what the cause of the error is.